On Writing (part I)

 To begin with, let us distinguish between Flux writing and Process writing.
 Whether you write a diary or you are keen to a sort of a la Wolf stream-of-consciousness style, your writing does not require a definite end.
 I call this, flux writing.

-Process writing is more serious business.
+Process writing is a more serious business.
 It is what you engage with when you need to communicate to others than yourself.
 When you have a public.
-A public needs to ear stories.
+A public need to hear stories.
 If you don’t provide a story, there will be no public.
 And without a public, you are just barking in the dark.

 Essays are close to formal writing.
 Papers are a good example.
 These are the piece of work mostly similar to roman bridges.
-The whole story is solid, you can see the plan from the beginning.
-It is also easy to predict, you will know exactly which steps you are going to take in the journey.
-Its structure it is purely functional to the arguments conveyed, thus it can be easily replicated.
-At the end of the journey, if you have been good enough, the reader might be able to describe the path in details, suggest modifications, reuse the bridge structure for her own purpose.
+The whole story is solid, and you can see the plan from the beginning.
+It is also easy to predict; you will know exactly which steps you are going to take on the journey.
+Its structure is purely functional to the arguments conveyed; thus it can be easily replicated.
+At the end of the journey, if you have been good enough, the reader might be able to describe the path in details, suggest modifications, reuse the bridge structure for her purpose.

 Choose your writing carefully, but practice both with the same dedication.
 Do not be fooled by the idea that only informal writing or flux writing is creative writing.
 Creativity embraces the overall act of writing, indiscriminately.
 Ultimately, creation is a problem of transferring thoughts on paper.

 Thou shall not trust those who believe that a plan for your draft can keep you safe.
 You will always need to transform a plan into a paper.
 And if you fail to type, there will be no paper for that plan.